- Location and Altitude

 Lukla Airport – The most exciting airport in the world

-Lukla is one of the busiest airports in Nepal and one of the exciting airports in the world because of its dramatic location.
-Well, this complex location has also earned the title of the world's dangerous airport.
+Lukla is one of the busiest airports in Nepal and one of the most exciting airports in the world because of its dramatic location.
+Well, this complex location has also earned the title of the world's most dangerous airport.
 Similarly, when flying to Lukla airport, a sense of insecurity arises because of its tricky position.
 To complicate things further, there are no other alternate options to land if you miss an approach.
 Once an airplane begins its path, it must land.
 Because of these obligations, only helicopters and small planes fly to the airport.

 Moreover, since landing and taking off is not relatively easy, only experienced pilots can fly to Lukla.
 Therefore, the civil aviation authority of Nepal created a new standard that only allows pilots with 100 successful short takeoffs and landing (SOTL) flight records.
 Besides that, these pilots also have at least one year of STOP experience in Nepal and 10 successful flights to Lukla accompanied by qualified pilots.